RodrigoPAml/BoxEngine/docs/api.md

-    start = number, -- the start position to be modified size = number, -- the size of modification buffer = number, -- with buffer to modified type = string,  -- type of the data, format Vertex Buffer Type data = { -- data to replace the buffer
+    start = number, -- the start position to be modified size = number, -- the size of modification buffer = number, -- with buffer to modified type = string,  -- type of the data, format enums.VertexBufferTypeEnum format data = { -- data to replace the buffer
         1 = number,
         ...,